Written by Guest Contributor, Sam Madore

 And there is still room to add more leaves.
 More opportunity to support this cause that connects us all.

-Knowing our community like I do, I know there is more love to give.
+Knowing our community as I do, I know there is more love to give.